alexey-tyurin/a2a-double-validation/README.md

    - Validate that all required variables are set
    - Check that required secrets exist in Secret Manager
    - Build Docker images for each agent
+   - For safeguard Docker image it uses Llama Prompt Guard 2 model downloaded to local cache in previous step.
+     This way safeguard instance will not download Llama Prompt Guard 2 model, and instead use it from its image.
+     This will improve latency.
    - Push them to Google Container Registry
    - Deploy them as Cloud Run services with:
      - Environment variables set via `--set-env-vars` (non-sensitive data)